Innovating constantly to address today’s needs and anticipate tomorrow’s requirements.

 Our integrated after-sales service provides us with direct feedback on our products to improve manufacturing processes and create longer-lasting, more reliable products.

 The idea behind PerfectClean was inspired by an observation.
 There was no existing product that users of the first RIC hearing aids, designed with new miniaturized technology, could use for easy, efficient cleaning.

 Over the years, the problem grew more acute with the launch of increasingly small devices that were also increasingly difficult to clean.
 Finding a way to perfect the cleaning process, thereby simplifying the lives of hearing aid users, became an urgent issue.

 The forefather of PerfectClean was called PerfectRite.
 Launched in 2010, it was a worldwide innovation and the subject of a patent application.
 This device was the first electronic medical device to provide comprehensive maintenance: a single product, capable of cleaning and dehumidifying a hearing aid with a disinfecting spray.

 The only issue was its complexity.
 The product was very technical and rather complicated to use.

 After several years of research by its R&D department, MG Développement launched PerfectClean in 2016.

 It was based on the same principle as PerfectRite, but the company’s teams worked to make the device more efficient, easier to use and truly universal.
 All users needed to do was to press a single button to start a complete cycle.

-Since then, MG Développement has continued to make improvements to its flagship product.
-A new version of PerfectClean will be launched in 2019.
+Since then, MG Development has been making continuous improvements to its core product.
+In 2019, a new version of PerfectClean was developed and in 2022 its next generation will be launched.